RENTING A CAR IN TROMSØ

 When the sky is clear, you can see aurora from Tromsø.

-If you feel confident driving on snowy and icy roads in the winter, having your own car will give you flexibility to see the landscape around Tromsø during the day and chase the lights during the night.
+If you’re confident driving on snowy and icy roads and have experience in winter conditions, having your own car can give you the freedom to explore Tromsø’s stunning landscapes during the day and head out for aurora hunting at night.

 We have included the best spots for watching the Northern Lights in the area surrounding Tromsø in our interactive map.
 If you want to chase the Northern Lights on your own, simply check the weather forecast, select an area with minimal cloud cover, and pick a spot on our map to drive to!

-The view from Tromsø harbour towards the Arctic Cathedral
+The view from Tromsø harbor towards the Arctic Cathedral

 Tromsø city.
 The city center is located on the island left from the bridge.